-The Plymouth, Mich.-based company is a wholly owned subsidiary of Koyo Machine Industries Co., Ltd. based in Osaka, Japan.
-Koyo Japan was established in 1961 and produces various grinding machines, assembly machines, spindles, precision ball screws, universal joints, and drive shafts.
+Based in Plymouth, Mich., Koyo Machinery USA is a wholly owned subsidiary of Koyo Machine Industries Co., Ltd. based in Osaka, Japan.
+Koyo Japan was established in 1961 and produces various grinding machines, assembly machines, spindles, precision ball screws, universal joints and drive shafts.
 In addition, Koyo Japan performs applied engineering research and production engineering research.